tikv/tikv/README.md

 See [CONTRIBUTING](./CONTRIBUTING.md) for details on submitting patches and the contribution workflow.

-In addition, TiKV team actively develops and maintains a bunch of dependencies used in TiKV, which you may also interested in:
+In addition, TiKV team actively develops and maintains a bunch of dependencies used in TiKV, which you may be also interested in:

 - [rust-prometheus](https://github.com/pingcap/rust-prometheus): The Prometheus client for Rust, our metric collecting and reporting library